 Debt settlement is for specific financial situations and will not work for everyone, and is something you do before considering bankruptcy.

 Bankruptcy is used when your credit card and other debts have become overwhelming.
 It’s considered a last resort, and although bankruptcy has negative connotations, that’s not how it should be viewed.
-Both my sister and some of my friends have been through bankruptcy.
+People in my family and some of my friends have been through bankruptcy.
 I don’t view them as failures, but as people who looked at their situation and made the best financial decision they could for themselves.
-What else can you do?

 More importantly, consider bankruptcy as a second chance.
 You have the opportunity to get rid of your debt and start over, and this time you can do things differently!